 I worked at an electric cooperative for 11 years.
 I know and respect what you do and I know your benefits and retirement plan options very well.
 I can help you with your retirement planning with an insight and perspective that most advisors just don't have. -Brian Coleman-Owner & Advisor at 80/20 Financial Services

 There are different types of "financial advisors".
 We recommend you work with an Registered Investment Advisor (RIA).
 It doesn't have to be us.
 Read more about the different types of advisors here.

-What's your plan to double your income during a 20-30 year retirement?
+What's your plan for a 20-30 year retirement?